olamilittlewise/Data_Modeling_Using_Power_BI/README.md

 The problem statement is an imaginary case scenario I thought about after seeing the dataset.

 ### Problem Statements
-The stakeholders of an international company in the United States wish to award the customer with the highest sales and the best sales rep, the sales change relative to last year, and also want to know the key criteria that are the drivers of performance.
-The stakeholders have hereby consulted me with carrying out a quick analysis and report.
+The stakeholders of an international company have hereby consulted me with carrying out a quick analysis and report on the following:
+- Customer with the highest sales
+- sales change relative to last year
+- Key drivers of sales performance
+- other relevant insights

 After the critical thinking, six questions need answers: